Law and Society

 Legal Writing and Analysis: Selected Topics in Constitutional Law

 A seminar providing extensive reading and analysis of constitutional issues governing a wide range of legal matters.
-Topics covered may include: freedom of speech and religion, pornography, abortion, due process and equal protection, racial discrimination, pregnancy and reproductive technology, separation of powers, the death penalty, comparable worth, sexual harassment in employment, and criminal law.
+Topics covered may include: freedom of speech and religion, due process and equal protection, racial discrimination, separation of powers, the death penalty, and criminal law.
 Emphasis is placed on the development of analytical and writing skills.
 Prerequisites: PLS 100 or permission of the instructor, BUS 206, and PHL 176.
 Spring semester.
-Offered 2013-14 and alternate years.
+Offered 2015-16 and alternate years.
 Department.